 Existing research also raises some concern about perceptions and adherence to EMA protocols in patients with alcohol and other substance use disorders relative to other groups.
-Specifically, a recent meta-analysis confirmed decreased adherence to EMA protocols in patients with substance use disorder diagnoses vs. recreational substance users [47].
-Furthermore, another meta-analysis [48] concluded that adherence rates did not differ between healthy and psychiatric samples more generally.
-These meta-analyses combined to suggest that adherence concerns may be limited to applications with patients with alcohol and other substance use disorders rather than all psychiatric disorders more generally.
+Specifically, a recent meta-analysis confirmed decreased adherence to EMA protocols in patients with substance use disorder diagnoses versus those with recreational substance use disorders [47].
+Furthermore, another meta-analysis [48] concluded that adherence rates did not differ between healthy and psychiatric samples, more generally.
+These meta-analyses combined suggest that adherence concerns may be limited to applications with patients with alcohol and other substance use disorders rather than all psychiatric disorders.
 For these reasons, it is important to further study the acceptability of EMA in samples with alcohol and other substance use disorders.

-Far less is known about participants’ perceptions and adherence to more passive personal sensing methods.
-Some research has presented hypothetical scenarios to either community or psychiatric samples to assess their perceptions about personal sensing methods [49–51].
-Participants’ willingness to share sensed data appears to vary by the data type (e.g., sleep, geolocation, social media activity).
-However, it is difficult to determine how well participants’ perceptions in these hypothetical scenarios would generalize to real world collection of these data.
-And, of course, it is impossible to measure attrition and adherence outside of explicit implementation of these sensing methods.
+Far less is known about participants’ perceptions and adherence to passive personal sensing methods.
+Some research has presented hypothetical scenarios to either community or psychiatric samples to assess their perceptions about personal sensing methods [49-51].
+Participants’ willingness to share sensed data appears to vary according to the data type (eg, sleep, geolocation, and social media activity).
+However, it is difficult to determine how well participants’ perceptions in these hypothetical scenarios would generalize to the real-world collection of these data.
+In addition, it is impossible to measure attrition and adherence outside the explicit implementation of these sensing methods.

-Preliminary research has begun to examine perceptions and adherence during real world use of passive personal sensing methods.
-However, this research has generally been limited by small sample sizes [52,53], use of convenience samples (e.g., students, community participants) [41,52,54], short monitoring duration [52,53,55,56], and coarse, incomplete, or aggregate reporting of perceptions, adherence, and related participant behaviors [41,52,53].
-These are important first efforts but more research into the feasibility of personal sensing methods is clearly warranted.
+Preliminary research has begun to examine perceptions and adherence during real-world use of passive personal sensing methods.
+However, this research has generally been limited by small sample sizes [52,53]; use of convenience samples (eg, students and community participants) [41,52,54]; short monitoring duration [52,53,55,56]; and coarse, incomplete, or aggregate reporting of perceptions, adherence and related participant behaviors [41,52,53].
+These are important initial efforts, but more research into the feasibility of personal sensing methods is clearly warranted.

 Study Goals

-This study reports on the acceptability of both active and passive personal sensing methods in a sample of participants with moderate to severe alcohol use disorder.
-These participants were enrolled early in their recovery (i.e., 1 – 8 weeks after becoming abstinent) and followed for 3 months.
+This study reports on the acceptability of both active and passive personal sensing methods in a sample of participants with moderate to severe alcohol use disorder (AUD).
+These participants were enrolled early in their recovery period (ie, 1-8 weeks after becoming abstinent) and followed for 3 months.
 We used active personal sensing methods to collect EMA, daily audio check-ins, sleep quality, and selected physiology.
-We used primarily passive methods to collect geolocation, cellular communications logs, and text message content.
-We assessed participants’ choices about their participation in the study at various stages in the study procedure (e.g., consent, enrollment, data collection), their choice to opt-in to provide data associated with each personal sensing method, and their reasons for discontinuation when available.
-For active measures, we also assessed their adherence for providing those raw data streams for up to 3 months of their study participation.
-Finally, we assessed participants’ subjective perceptions of the acceptability of each of these personal sensing methods, separately, by self-report.
-We believe these data provide insight into the feasibility of using numerous personal sensing methods with individuals with alcohol use disorder, a highly stigmatized psychiatric disorder.
+We primarily used passive methods to collect geolocation, cellular communications logs, and SMS text message content.
+We assessed the participants’ choices regarding their participation in the study at various stages of the study procedure (eg, consent, enrollment, and data collection), their choice to opt in to provide data associated with each personal sensing method, and their reasons for discontinuation when available.
+For active measures, we also assessed their adherence for providing raw data streams for up to 3 months of their study participation.
+Finally, we assessed participants’ subjective perceptions of the acceptability of each of these personal sensing methods separately by self-report.
+We believe that these data provide insight into the feasibility of using numerous personal sensing methods with individuals with AUD, a highly stigmatized psychiatric disorder.

 Methods